You are here

 5. Submitting your manuscript

-The International Journal of Robotics Research is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
+The International Journal of Robotics Research is hosted on Sage Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit https://mc.manuscriptcentral.com/ijrr to log in and submit your article online.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.